Download the PDF (Perseus)

 A natural predisposition for drawing led the teenager to enroll as a pupil at the Royal Academy of Painting at the age of sixteen, in 1783.
 After the death of his father (in 1784), Girodet joined the studio of the painter Jacques-Louis David, a real incubator of talented artists, where he rubbed shoulders with painters such as Drouais, Gros, Gérard, Fabre, Hennequin and Isabey.
 The young Girodet was one of the main painters of the second version of the Oath of the Horatii, commissioned by the Count of Vaudreuil.

+After several unsuccessful attempts, Girodet won the Prix de Rome.
+Eager to free himself from David's tutelage, he left for Rome in April 1790, arriving on May 30 after a 6-week journey.
 Revolutionary unrest spread to the venerable Académie, and the boarders decided to remove the fleurs-de-lis from the pediment of its headquarters in the Palazzo Mancini, replacing them with an allegory of the Republic.
 This decision ignited a firestorm and the Académie was ransacked by the Roman mob on January 13, 1793, leading to the dispersal of the boarders and to its closure.
 Girodet and his comrade Péquignot left Rome for Naples.

 4. Framing